makersacademy/CV/README.md

 #### Makers Academy | September 2015 to January 2016

-Makers Academy is an intense 12-week web development boot camp that has graduated over 600 students into developer roles at ThoughtWorks, Pivotal Labs, Accenture, the Financial Times and many more.
+Makers Academy is an intense 12-week web development boot camp that has graduated over 600 students into developer roles at ThoughtWorks, Pivotal Labs, Accenture and many more.

 The course material is taught through Ruby and JavaScript with a strong emphasis on TDD.
 See [here](http://www.makersacademy.com/curriculum/#definition-0) for the full curriculum and [below](#skills-and-experience) for examples of what I practiced there.

-#### Imperial College | 2003 - 2007
+#### Imperial College, University of London | 2003 - 2007

-Imperial College, part of the University of London,   is consistently ranked highly by a number of [international league tables](https://www.imperial.ac.uk/about/introducing-imperial/league-tables/).
+Imperial College is consistently ranked highly by a number of [international league tables](https://www.imperial.ac.uk/about/introducing-imperial/league-tables/).
 I completed a Master's degree in Electrical & Electronic Engineering with Management.

 ## Professional Experience